ijbd/merra-power-generation/README.md

 _______

 I'm happy to help in any way I can!
-Feel free to email me: ijbd@umich.edu
+Feel free reach out: ijbd@umich.edu